 While cybersecurity experts grind to keep us safe from malicious threats, hackers work just as hard to break down our vaults.
 That’s where antivirus software comes in; continuously scanning for malware, spyware, ransomware, and adware to defend against any immediate threats.

 Antivirus apps will protect your devices from malicious cyber threats swiping your personal information, ransomware holding your data hostage, and sneaky phishing attempts — all without impacting your devices’ performance.
 Better yet, the best of them come bundled with extra security features such as password managers, VPNs, and more.
 Whether you’re in need of top-notch security for your smartphone or want better protection for your MacBook, these reputable antivirus apps will keep your data safe.

 What is antivirus software?

 Antivirus is software designed to detect, prevent and eradicate any form of malware on your device.
-Its main goal is to scan through all kinds of data, including software, applications, files and even web pages.
+Its main goal is to scan through all kinds of data, including software, applications, files, and even web pages.
 It should also notify you about suspicious entities, allowing you to block or remove emerging cyber threats.

-While cybercriminals continuously construct more sophisticated malware, antivirus software adapts by recognizing unfamiliar threats and adding it to a database of known types of malware.
+While cybercriminals continuously construct more sophisticated malware, antivirus software adapts by recognizing unfamiliar threats and adding them to a database of known types of malware.
 The software will perform different types of analysis, including specific analysis, pinpointing familiar malware; generic analysis, recognizing parts of known malware code; and heuristic analysis, which searches for unknown, threatening malware that follows the usual malicious routine.